I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 21Fender Gen 4 NoiselessSTyes-5.5dB+0.921measured

-Stacked bar chart: brightness gain at 5kHz for all 30 pickups.
-Gold = pot upgrade, cyan = buffer unlock.
+Stacked bar chart: brightness gain at 5kHz for all 29 pickups.
+Gold = pot upgrade, cyan = buffer.
 Bars fade from transparent to opaque along their length.

 The gold bars are the pot upgrade (stock to passive).
-The blue bars are the buffer unlock (passive to buffered).
+The cyan bars are the buffer (passive to buffered).
 For single-coils, the pot upgrade is the bigger share: they were never heavily loaded by cable.
 For stacked humbuckers, the buffer dominates.
-The SJB-5 Stack gains +0.1dB from pots, then +13.5dB from the buffer.
-The Ultra Noiseless: +0.5dB from pots, +12.8dB from the buffer.
+The SJB-5 Stack gains +0.1dB from pots, then +15.2dB from the buffer.
+The Ultra Noiseless: +0.5dB from pots, +15.2dB from the buffer.
 Their distributed capacitance was resonating with the cable, double-punishing them.
-Remove the cable and they wake up.
+Remove the cable and the peak comes back.

 The buffered ranking